 Derivative contracts are privately negotiated over-the-counter ("OTC").
 The Company's direct involvement with derivative financial instruments primarily consists of equity swaps.
 The Company utilizes foreign exchange swap contracts to reduce its exposure to fluctuations in foreign exchange rates.
 These instruments are recorded at fair value based on available market data and are classified within level 2 of the fair value hierarchy.
-The Company additionally writes fully paid swaps, in which the counterparty prepays the Company 100% of the initial notional of the swap in cash.
 OTC derivatives with significant inputs that cannot be corroborated by readily available or observable market data are classified as level 3.